antoniopgs/Liber/README.md

 Cryptocurrencies eliminate the need for a Central Banking system, along with all its complications (bigger government, becoming a possible gateway for international money laundering, etc.)
 Cryptocurrencies will also better position the finances of Liber's residents in the international cyberspace.
 There are already many companies, apps and wallets which allow easy P2P Cryptocurrency transfers (Revolut, Circle, BitPay, Coinbase Commerce, Metamask, etc.)
-Contrary to nations with mandatory taxation, Cryptocurrencies are much easier to adopt in a voluntary tax regime.
+Also, in Contrary to nations with mandatory taxation, Cryptocurrencies are much easier to adopt in a voluntary tax regime.

 ### Taxation:
 The adoption of cryptocurrencies however, will make forced taxation much harder, due to their decentralized, secure and private nature.